Battle for the Planet of the Credential Providers

 5. Disable WHfB

-Before I wanted to test it further I disabled WHfB with an Identity protection device configuration profile.
+To test it further, I disabled WHfB with an Identity protection device configuration profile and made sure WHfB wasn’t enabled by default.

 6. Remove the old Hello creds

-But unfortunately, this is not sufficient, when you want to configure this on existing devices with hello configured you also need to remove the existing Windows hello credential container.
-You will need to run this command in the user session itself:
+Unfortunately, this was not sufficient, when you want to configure the web sign as the default credential provider on existing devices with Windows Hello already configured you also need to remove the existing Windows Hello credential container.
+To do so you will need to run this command in the user session itself:

 certutil /deletehellocontainer